wisdan31/sentiment_analysis/README.md

 This project works with dataset for binary sentiment classification.
 It provides a set of 50,000 polar movie reviews for training and testing.

-Firstly, downlodd and import everything that will be used
+Firstly, download and import everything that will be used

 ## EDA